tailcallhq/tailcall-on-aws/README.md

 # Tailcall on AWS
 This repo lets you deploy a Tailcall instance with your own config on AWS (Lambda and API Gateway).
-The deployment is automatically built and managed by Terraform, but you can customize it by editing `tailcall.tf`.
+The deployment is automatically built and managed by Terraform, and it will use the config in `config.graphql`.

 ## First setup
 1. [Install Terraform.](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)